SidOfc/sidneyliebrand.io/data/blog/combining-caniuse-with-fzf.md

 ---
-title:       'Combining Caniuse with FZF'
+title:       "Combining Caniuse with FZF"
-description: 'There is caniuse.com which you can use to search online, but what if you\'re a lazy dev like me that likes to keep his stuff in the terminal?
-Well, for this reason I wrote a small wrapper using some of my all time favorite tools: Ruby and FZF!'
+description: "There is caniuse.com which you can use to search online, but what if you're a lazy dev like me that likes to keep his stuff in the terminal?
+Well, for this reason I wrote a small wrapper using some of my all time favorite tools: Ruby and FZF!"
-published:   '2017-09-03T11:47:27Z'
+published:   "2017-09-03T11:47:27Z"
 ---

 Do you love [Caniuse](http://caniuse.com/) and [FZF](https://github.com/junegunn/fzf)?
 I do!
 As a front end developer,